I may receive commissions from purchases made through links in this article. Full Disclosure

 Aluminum can also cause neurotoxicity and can alter the function of the blood-brain barrier.
 The blood-brain barrier is what keeps bacteria and toxins from getting to the brain.

-Lots of great reasons to make your own baking powder!
+Lots of great reasons to make instead of buy baking powder!
 So scroll down to get the recipe!

-If you do not want to make your own baking powder but would still like to avoid the aluminum, you can buy aluminum free baking powder.
+If you do not want to whip up your own baking powder but would still like to avoid the aluminum, you can buy aluminum free baking powder.
 Rumford and Bob’s Red Mill both make aluminum free baking powders.

 Both of these baking powders do contain cornstarch but Rumford is GMO free.